nikk9/DeepLearningModel-dogsvscats/README.md

 # Input

+Model 1:
+Train: Eight cat and Eight dog images with corresponding names in the filename

+Test: Two cat and Two dog images with corresponding names in the filename

+Model 2:
-Train: Four cat and four dog images with corresponding names in the filename
+Train: 100 cat and 100 dog images with corresponding names in the filename

-Test: One cat and one dog image with corresponding names in the filename
+Test: 25 cat and 25 dog images with corresponding names in the filename

 # Output

-Prediction of cat/dog and testing times
+Test accuracy and train and testing times

-test sample 1: cat:0.0 dog:1.0 test_time=0.0513980388641

-test sample 2: cat:0.0 dog:1.0 test_time=0.00165700912476